Next Week's 'Sharp Objects' Episode Trailer Shows The Intensity Of Wind Gap's Calhoun Day

 Here's the trailer:

 As for what Adora is going to tell Richard about Camille, it's doubtful she's going to give him the dirt about her daughter's cutting problem or Camille's trips to rehab, or even how far gone an alcoholic she is.
 Instead, my guess is Adora will lean into the teen sex aspect.
-Adora will probably think herself as sabotaging Camille's chances by revealing what a "slut" her daughter was when in reality she's admitting to Willis how badly Camille was abused by the men in Wind Gap, and why she ran so far away as soon as she could.
+Adora will probably think herself as sabotaging Camille's chances by revealing her daughter's reputation with men, when in reality she's admitting to Willis how badly Camille was abused by the men in Wind Gap, and why she ran so far away as soon as she could.

 If you or someone you know is considering self-harm or experiencing suicidal thoughts, call the National Suicide Prevention Hotline at 1-800-273-8255 or text HOME to the Crisis Text Line at 741741 or the Substance Abuse and Mental Health Services Administration (SAMHSA) at 1-800-662-HELP (4357).